hvmathur/secureData/README.md

-# Secure Data
+# Explanation

-Encryption and decryption class.
+Encryption and decryption class (Crypto.php).

 A sample working file "CryptoExecute.php" contails both procedural and class call, run in localhost or in cmd.

-An Interface Class base (Icrypter.php) class.
+An Interface base class (Icrypter.php).

-An inherited class "Crypto.php" which inherit "Icrypter.php" which is easily pluggable with any application.This call cannot be further inherited for security reasons.
+Class "Crypto.php" which inherit "Icrypter.php" which is easily pluggable with any application.This call cannot be further inherited for security reasons.

 A factory Class providing instance (CryptoFactory.php).